Jogging after hip replacement - What does the evidence say?

 Prof. Kutzner recommends considering the following points before resuming jogging:

-- Wait for rehabilitation time: At least 3-6 months post-operatively should pass before high-load activities are started.
+- Await rehabilitation period: At least 3-6 months postoperatively should pass before high-impact activities are resumed.

-- Gradual loading: Start with walking or Nordic walking and gradually increase the intensity.
+- Gradual loading: Start with walking or Nordic walking and increase the intensity slowly.

 Conclusion – Jogging with a hip prosthesis is possible, but with caution